Informational Design of Dynamic Multi-Agent System: Introduction

 This paper makes three major contributions to the foundations of information design.
-First, we define a dynamic information design problem in an environment where the agents have the freedom to choose any available signal as additional information.
-An \textit{obedience principle} is established and formally states that for every IID that leads to an equilibrium policy, there exists a DID that leads to the same equilibrium policy.
-As a result, the principal can focus on the DID of the EMG.
-Captured by the notion of \textit{obedient implementability}, the principal's DID problem is constrained by the \textit{obedient} condition that incentivizes the agents to select the principal's signals and the \textit{admissibility} condition such that the agents take actions which meets the principal's goal equilibrium.
+First, we define a dynamic direct information design problem in an environment where the agents have the freedom to choose any available signal as addition payoff-relevant information.
+Captured by the notion of \textit{obedient implementability}, the principal's information problem is constrained by the \textit{obedient} condition that incentivizes the agents to prefer the signals sent by the principal and the \textit{admissibility} condition such that the agents take actions which meets the principal's goal.
 Our information design problem is distinguished from others in economics that study the commitment of the information design in a game when there is only a single source of additional information in static settings (e.g., \cite{mathevet2020information,taneva2019information,bergemann2016bayes,kamenica2011bayesian}) as well as in dynamic environment (e.g., \cite{ely2015suspense,passadore2015robust,doval2020sequential,ely2017beeps,ely2020moving,makris2018information}) and the settings in which the agents do not make a choice from multiple designers (e.g., \cite{koessler2018interactive}).
-Second, we propose a new solution concept termed \textit{obedient sequential Markov perfect Bayesian equilibrium} (O-SMPBE), which allows us to handle the undesirable equilibrium deviations of agents in DID in a principled manner.
-Specifically, by bridging our incomplete-information Markov game with dynamic programming and uncovering the close relationship between the O-SMPBE and the fixed point theory, we characterize the obedient implementability and propose a information design regime based on an approach we refer to as fixed-point alignment.
-Third, we formulate the principal's optimal goal selection problem and transform it to an optimal DID problem in which the admissibility condition is replaced by the optimality of the induced equilibrium policy with respect to the principal's objective.